harveybc/gym-fx/README.md

 >python setup.py install

-### Step 5 - Start your optimizer that uses the gym-forex environment and an agent.
+### Step 5 - Start your agent optimizer that uses the gym-forex environment.

 -Linux: